Continuous Test Orchestration And Execution Platform Online

-Python is the fastest-growing programming language in 2019 as per the Developer Survey by StackoverFlow.
-It even edged past Java in the overall ranking and came out on 2nd as the most loved language only after Rust.
+Python is the fastest-growing programming language in 2020 as per the Developer Survey by StackoverFlow.
+In overall ranking Python ranks on 3rd most loved languages.
 One of the several reasons for the popularity of Python is the extensive support of test automation frameworks.
-Most of the popular Python frameworks are compatible with the Selenium test automation framework and used for automation browser testing & cross browser testing
+Most of the popular Python frameworks are compatible with the Selenium test automation framework and used for Selenium Python testing & cross browser testing

 Here are the top Python testing frameworks in 2020 to realize your Selenium test automation needs.